What does the EU Services Directive mean for public authorities?

 Notification duty under Services Directive

-Often, authorities must notify the European Commission of new or amended legislation via the Ministry of Economic Affairs.
+Often, authorities must notify the European Commission of new or amended legislation via the Ministry of Economic Affairs and Climate Policy.

 Not all new or amended legislation that falls under the Services Directive must be reported to the European Commission.
-However, authorities must report all such legislation to the Ministry of Economic Affairs.
+However, authorities must report all such legislation to the Ministry of Economic Affairs and Climate Policy.

 Licensing systems under the Services Directive